What is a professionalization contract?

 The professionalization contract must be filled out on a CERFA form.

-Your contact person at the University of Strasbourg:
+Your contact at the University of Strasbourg:

 CONTINUING EDUCATION DEPARTMENT